-I am semi-retired after more than 30 years supporting IT infrastructure at a large university and a fortune 100 business, and continue to have a genuine passion for technology.
+I retired after more than 30 years supporting IT infrastructure at a large university and a fortune 100 business, yet continue to have a genuine passion for technology.
+In a part-time capacity I continue to offer consulting, planning, and implementation for small to medium scale solutions.

 I believe in collaboration, and services are therefore designed around the specific needs of the client.
 I do not want to assume I know what you need, but prefer to listen to your ideas first and work together on solutions.